Top 4 Shoe Brands for Kids Who Wear AFOs – Best Shoes to Wear with AFO Leg Braces!

 Are you wondering what are the best shoe brands for kids who wear AFOs?
 There is no universal shoe brand that works best for AFOs, but certain ones manufacture shoes that have proven to fit AFOs more effectively.
 It is not vital to buy expensive orthopedic shoes to accommodate your child’s ankle braces, there are regular shoes that will work well with your child’s AFOs and will help you find them.

-Common Mistakes Parents Make when Buying Shoes for AFOs
+Common Mistakes Parents Make When Buying Shoes for AFOs

 The most common mistake I see parents make is buying larger shoes to accommodate their child’s AFO.
 Allowing your child to walk around in shoes that are too large might compromise your child’s stability and make your child more prone to falling.
 One of the main purposes of wearing an AFO is to provide stability, but if your child wears shoes that are too large you will be defeating the whole purpose of wearing the AFO.